 PSUs.
-To maintain our strong focus on long-term Company performance, we granted 50% of the December 2013 long-term incentive award in the form of PSUs.
+To maintain our strong focus on long-term Company performance, we granted 50% of the December 2015 long-term incentive award in the form of PSUs.
 PSUs generally vest at the end of a three-year performance period.
 If at least the threshold performance level has been achieved at the end of the performance period, the PSUs are distributed in the form of Company common stock based on the actual performance achieved.
 Dividends are not earned or paid on PSU awards during the three-year performance period.
 The Committee determines the measurement criteria annually, selecting financial metrics and setting performance goals that will enhance stockholder value.
 The Committee certifies the financial performance levels following the end of the performance period and the Company distributes any earned shares.

-The following table summarizes the key attributes of the PSUs granted in December 2010, which vested on December 31, 2013, and sets out the financial performance goals and payout opportunities versus actual performance.
-In 2013, NEOs earned a payout of 153.2% of target for the PSUs granted in December 2010.
-The payout value is reflected in the Fiscal 2013 Option/SAR Exercises and Stock Vested Table in the "Stock Awards - Value Realized on Vesting" column.
+The key attributes of the PSUs granted in December 2012, which vested on December 31, 2015, are summarized in the following table along with the financial performance goals and payout opportunities versus actual performance.
+In 2015, NEOs earned a payout of 200% of target for the PSUs granted in December 2012.
+The payout value is reflected in the Fiscal 2015 Option/SAR Exercises and Stock Vested Table in the "Stock Awards - Value Realized on Vesting" column.

-December 2010 PSU Grant (for the January 1, 2011 - December 31, 2013 Performance Period)
+December 2012 PSU Grant (for the January 1, 2013 - December 31, 2015 Performance Period)

-Metric (1) Weight Measurement Period Threshold Target Maximum Actual Return on Invested Capital ("ROIC") 50% 3-year weighted average (20% lowest year, 40% other two years) 15% 19% 23% 20.1% Company Core Net Income 50% 3-year compound annual growth rate -5% 6% 15% 13.1% Payout as a % of Target Award 50% 100% 200% 153.2%
+Metric(1) Weight Measurement Period Threshold Target Maximum Actual Return on Invested Capital ("ROIC") 50% 3-year weighted average (20% lowest year, 40% other 10% 13% 16% 22.9% two years) Company Core Net Income 50% 3-year compound annual growth rate -10% 6% 12% 25.5% Payout as a % of Target Award 50% 100% 200% 200%

-(1) We calculate net operating profit after tax (NOPAT), which is a component of ROIC and a non-GAAP financial measure used for incentive compensation purposes, as income from continuing operations, adjusted for restructuring charges, certain product quality adjustments, certain legal contingency adjustments, unrealized gains and losses on unsettled futures contracts and certain other items.
-The financial results and acquisition-related costs attributable to the Kysor/Warren acquisition, which occurred after the performance period began, were excluded from Company core net income and NOPAT.
+(1) Net operating profit after tax (NOPAT), a component of ROIC and a non-GAAP financial measure used for incentive compensation purposes, is income from continuing operations, adjusted for 2015 asset impairment charges, restructuring charges, special inventory write down, certain product quality adjustments, certain legal charges and contingency adjustments, unrealized gains and losses on unsettled futures contracts, and certain other items.

-The following table summarizes the key attributes of the PSUs granted in December 2013.
+The key attributes of the PSUs granted in December 2015 are summarized in the following table.
 The Committee established the ROIC performance goals based on its assessment of desired return relative to the cost of capital as well as historical and projected ROIC outcomes.
 Similarly, the Committee set Company core net income growth performance goals based on historical results, projected outcomes of that measure, and expected market conditions.
-While specific forward-looking performance goals are not included in the table below in light of competitive sensitivities, the performance standards are more difficult to achieve than those for prior completed cycles.
+Over the last six completed performance cycles, including the cycle noted above, the average payout was 115%.
+While specific forward-looking performance goals are not included in the table below in light of competitive sensitivities, the degrees of difficulty required to achieve a payout are included.

-December 2013 PSU Grant (for the January 1, 2014 - December 31, 2016 Performance Period)
+December 2015 PSU Grant (for the January 1, 2016 - December 31, 2018 Performance Period)